njustesen/botbowl/docs/bot-bowl-ii.md

 - You are allowed to submit an extension of an existing bot that was developed by someone else, as long as it is a significant improvement.
 We reserve the right to disqualify bots that play similarly to the existing bot.

-## Docker Containers
-As a new initiative this year, bots will run in docker containers.
-Participants can submit their bot as a regular python package or optionally as a docker image.

-To facilitate docker containers, we are working on a new competition module that use the HTTP protocol to communicate with agents.
-We aim to publish the module before June.
-It should, however, not influence your bot development as it will simply be a wrapper around the existing bot interface in FFAI.

-Using docker has several advantages:

-1. It will be harder to cheat because the game and the agents run in separate processes.
-2. Participants can optionally setup their own docker images if they have particular requirements.
-3. Any programming language can potentially be used.
-This will require quite a lot of work, so we don't expect to see bots developed in other languages than python.
-4. Files can be written and read withing the docker container if needed.

 ## Computational Resources
 The philosophy of Bot Bowl is to limit the computational resources at run-time to that of a regular laptop.
 We of course encourage participants to use as much computation as they can afford to train/evolve their bots before the competition.
 The exact instance specification will be specified at a later date but don't expect any GPUs.